-- a) DBCA will produce and promote a sandalwood guidance paper for development regulators and proponents, summarising processes for sandalwood conservation through investigation (survey) and planning; and the importance of resource utilisation where disturbance is unavoidable. - b) DBCA will seek to provide advice, where appropriate, in relation to development proposals where sandalwood has been identified (including, but not limited to, proposals for infrastructure development, exploration and/or extraction of minerals and petroleum resources), with a view to: - i. minimise the impact on sandalwood populations, sandalwood scientific plots and sandalwood monitoring sites as a result of disturbance; and - ii. advise the proponent, the FPC and/or licence holders of opportunities to remove sandalwood from approved disturbance locations.
+- f) DBCA will produce and promote a sandalwood guidance paper for development regulators and proponents, summarising processes for sandalwood conservation through investigation (survey) and planning, involvement of traditional owners, and the importance of resource utilisation where disturbance is unavoidable. - g) DBCA will seek to provide advice, where appropriate, in relation to development proposals where sandalwood has been identified (including, but not limited to, proposals for infrastructure development, exploration and/or extraction of minerals and petroleum resources), with a view to: - i. minimise the impact on sandalwood populations, sandalwood scientific plots and sandalwood monitoring sites as a result of disturbance; and - ii. advise the proponent, the FPC and/or licence holders of opportunities to remove sandalwood from approved disturbance locations.